- What Are Ketone Bodies (Ketones)?

 Exogenous ketones might help reduce the symptoms of the keto flu.
 Remember, the keto flu is largely preventable but often caused low electrolyte levels (especially low sodium).
 Low energy levels due to carb withdrawal can exacerbate keto flu symptoms.

-Exogenous ketone supplements provide all the ingredients your body is lacking while experiencing the symptoms of the keto flu: salts (minerals) and ketones (energy).
+Salt-based exogenous ketone supplements provide all the ingredients your body is lacking while experiencing the symptoms of the keto flu: salts (minerals), and ketones (energy).

 Some studies have shown that supplementing with ketone esters while fasting can suppress your appetite due to lower levels of the “hunger hormone” ghrelin.
 Without fasting, no such effects have been observed.